Rasopasno

 Rasopasno is a village on the Croatian island of Krk.
 It is part of the municipality of Dobrinj.
 As of 2021, it had 125 inhabitants.
 It is located to the east of Malinska and to the north of Gabonjin.

+Religion

+Its Catholic parish was made independent in 1904, and its chapel was built 1886.
+In 1939, its parish had 776 souls, plus 225 outside the country.

+List of parish priests of Rasopasno: